 Can you tell that Figure 1 is zeroed and Figure 2 has been adjusted for wind?
 By just looking at these crosshairs, it would be difficult or impossible to know whether this scope is at zero or not.
 If the shooter had adjusted for windage or elevation it would be hard to tell without actually taking a test shot.

-When using the Shepherd DRS (Dual Reticle Scope) the situation is quite different.
-Below, Figure 3 shows the DRS in the zero position and Figure 4 is the same reticle adjusted for 3 minutes of windage.
+When using the Shepherd DRS (Dual Reticle System) scope the situation is quite different.
+Below, Figure 3 shows the DRS reticles in the zero position and Figure 4 is the same reticle adjusted for 3 minutes of windage.

 With the Shepherd DRS you have visual verification of turret adjustment.
 No need to shoot or check your turrets, the change is obvious.
-In less than a second the shooter knows exactly what position the rifle scope is in at any given time by simply looking through the sight.
+The shooter always knows what position the rifle scope is in at any given time by simply looking through the sight.

-This is just one of the many features of Shepherd’s patented Dual Reticle Scope making it the Fastest, Easiest, and Most Reliable Scope.
+This is just one of the many features of Shepherd’s patented Dual Reticle System making it the Fastest, Easiest, and Most Reliable Scope.